-Many notice the HUGE rose quartz rock by my front door to entrain the vibrational frequencies entering my home.
+Many notice the HUGE rose quartz rock by my front door to entrain the vibrational frequencies of ayone entering my home.

 Why do I keep that crystal there?

 Rose quartz is your crystal of love and compassion.

 It’s a crystal for all matters of the heart; both emotional as well as physical.

 Rose quartz invites us to connect with Divine Energy.
 It’s a stone with a very gentle energy and is an ideal stress-reliever while it also invites in more kindness and compassion.

 It’s also known to assist with all matter of fertility and the menstrual cycle.
 I even include in my very popular fertility combo.